jiayi42/minimal/index.md

 ### The Machine Learning Models

 As a result, our task is to recognize fake news while to avoid mistaking true one as fake one as much as we can.
-**We demonstrate our found reasonable architectures of our models and do not change it in our experiments.**
+**We demonstrate our found reasonable architectures of our models and do not change it in our experiments.
+In doing so, this unchanged architectures let our model deployment will be more automatically.
+They just needs to be efficiently trained on new data periodically**

 ####  Traditional Machine Learning Models